Last edit: 15/11/2025

 The marking is required only in those access and exit points that can be reached through the respective ladders.

-The standard was therefore removed from the list of harmonized standards for a few years.
-The new edition of ISO EN ISO 14122-4 (last edition 2016) has modified the approach, giving priority to the presence of the protective cage.
-Here is an important step:
+As a result, the standard was removed from the list of harmonized standards for several years.
+The new edition of EN ISO 14122-4 (latest edition 2016) revised the approach, giving priority to the presence of a protective cage.

 4.2 Choice of a type fall protection device